hstarmans/freecad_hexastorm/README.md

 ## TODO

-- add check of correct laser height, first cylinder lens with respect to prism
-- add focal point and visualize
+- visualize focal point of laser

 ## Related work
 This is based upon